danialrp/laravel-webpay/README.md

 <a name="usage"></a>
 ## Usage

-Following are some approaches which you can have initiate a payment through Webpay package:
+Following are some approaches which you can have for initiate a payment through Webpay package:

 * Initiate Payment and Receive the Payment URL:
 ```